neperfepx/neper/docs/_sources/doc/tutorials/pole_figure.rst.txt

 ----------------------------

 A pole figure can be created from multiple inputs loaded as custom inputs (see :ref:`neper_v_input_data`).
 This can, for example, be used to plot a (lattice) rotation path associated with plastic deformation.
 In the following, file :download:`ini <pole_figure/ini>` contains an initial orientation, :download:`all <pole_figure/all>` its locations during plastic deformation, and :download:`fin <pole_figure/fin>` the final orientation, all written as Rodrigues vectors.

+.. important:: To plot lattice rotation paths, is it generally more efficient to use the method described in :ref:`orientation_trajectories` instead of what is described here.

 The initial orientation, rotation path and final orientation can be visualized as follows: